Awakening Dragon Taoism is about how to live gracefully.

 This is confusing since in many religions people think there is a common single core practice that has to be met or held, as a common belief or set of actions or way to see things.
 This isn’t the case in awakening dragon.
 The common core is we respect each person’s essence, including our own essence.

-- Offering side practices such as Qi Gong, Meditation, and other practices.
+- We offer practices such as Qi Gong, Meditation, and similar practices.

 The practices in many religions are confused to be the religion itself.
 This is not the case, rather practices exist to support each practitioner have healthy lives.
 To support the heart/core essence to continue to grow.
 Since spirit represents the Movement of life. it means these practice are often considered to spiritual practices because they focus on helping a person move more gracefully thru life.